StonedEdge/Retro-Lite-CM4/README.md

 * Dmcke5 for designing the case assets, including machining/anodizing the prototypes, doing most of the code and much more.
 Wouldn't have been possible to complete this without you - a team effort
 * YveltalGriffin/Mackie, for suggesting various hardware changes and reviews to PCB/schematics.
 His help was invaluable in learning new things about PCB design
 * Juckett D, for creating the Aegis CM4 and offering tips and tricks along the way.
 Check out his work here: https://github.com/juckettd
+* Aurelio Manarra, for always helping me out with my non EE questions and various other things ᕕ( ᐛ )ᕗ